unistra/gspore/README.md

 >The raw features of the spore client and it's
 >dynamically generated methods can be customized by the middlewares,
 >which are specific workflow rewriters that are added on client scope,
->but can be enabled in a conditional fashion.
+>but can be enabled in a conditional fashion(e.g add authentication element on client scope).